therootcompany/go-gitver/README.md

 # QuickStart

-Add this to the top of your main file:
+Add this to the top of your main file, so that it runs with `go generate`:

 ```go
 //go:generate go run -mod=vendor git.rootprojects.org/root/go-gitver